 Full-sized drawing SP-4 "Grading Plan" and Figure 3.C-4 provide an illustration of the proposed grading of the Site.
 Based on the topography of the Project Site, and in order to accommodate development in accordance with the proposed plan, the project would result in a net cut of approximately 14,943 cubic yards of excess material (Figure 3.C-5).
+As illustrated on Figure 3.C-5, the areas in red represent areas of cut and depth of cut.
+Most of the cut area is on the central high points on the Site, as well as to the west adjacent to Croton Dam Road to accommodate the proposed stormwater management basins.
+Fill areas are depicted in blue and are present predominantly on the eastern and southern portions of the Site, and where the proposed clubhouse is to be situated.

 Approximately 89 percent of the material to be excavated will be re-used on the Project Site as compacted fill, and the balance of the excavated material would be exported from the site.
 The excess material would be exported in accordance with all applicable regulations to appropriate location(s).